Best Ultralight Sleeping Bags of 2025

 Quilt-Style Sleeping Bags

-But, in our opinion, the real benefits of quilts are threefold: First, they keep weight low by making a sleeping bag “bottomless,” effectively leaving out fabric and down that would normally wrap underneath the body.
+But, in our opinion, quilts have three real benefits: First, they keep weight low by making a sleeping bag “bottomless,” effectively leaving out fabric and down that would normally wrap underneath the body.
 Second, they increase comfort by making the width of the bag adjustable.
-Third, they ensure that the top of the bag — the area where condensation and frost will land — never ends up underneath the body where the moisture would get pushed through the fabric into the down.
+Third, they ensure that the top of the bag—the area where condensation and frost will land — never ends up underneath the body, where the moisture would get pushed through the fabric into the down.

 The main downside of a quilt is its susceptibility to drafts.
 Futzing with straps and cords can also be annoying, especially after a long day when all you want to do is sleep.